MaggieDaisy/Cocktails_and_Dreams/README.md

 * [**Grammarly**](https://app.grammarly.com/) - a comprehensive writing tool was used as a helper to write clear and correct text.
 * **Microsoft Paint** - a simple raster graphics editor has been used for editing and resizing pictures.
 * [**FaviconeCodeGenerator**](https://www.faviconcodegenerator.com/) - Favicon Code Generator is Free Online Favicon Converter and has been used to create a little graphic image (icon) associated with a webpage.
-* [**MDN Web Docs**](https://developer.mozilla.org/) - a documentation repository and learning resource for web developers has been used as a general resource.

 # 5. Testing

 The final result of this project is a full-stack, front-end and back-end web application based on the principles of user experience design, accessibility, and functionality.
-**This is an interactive front-end and back-end web application developed and implemented by using HTML, CSS, JavaScript, Python+Flask, MongoDB with additional Materialize and jQuery elements**, so required testing was conducted based on functionality for getting and storing data, visual effects, website layout, and interactive actions which user can take it during navigation.
+**This is an interactive front-end and back-end web application developed and implemented by using HTML, CSS, JavaScript, Python+Flask, MongoDB with additional Materialize and jQuery elements**, so required testing was conducted based on functionality for getting and storing data, visual effects, website layout, and interactive actions which user can take during navigation.

 **General manual and further testing results, like user stories, CRUD, code validation :** ---> please click [**HERE**](tests.md)